 Power steering is preferred in heavyweight vehicles.
-As compared to manual steering, it is preferred in low weight vehicles.
+As compared to manual steering, it is preferred in low-weight vehicles.

 The benefits of using power steering are Absorbs road shocks, minimum efforts, greater safety, and controllability under critical situations.
-Manual steering provides a mechanical connection between steering and wheel all the components remain to be fixed without the help of the auxiliary power and preferred in race cars.
+Manual steering provides a mechanical connection between steering and wheel all the components remain to be fixed without the help of the auxiliary power and are preferred in race cars.